andela/mono-repo-services/packages/andela-pubsub/README.md

 ## Andela Pubsub
-This package houses tech team pubsub implementation.
+This package is a wrapper for google pubsub package.